Dreamlone/ITMO_Masters_degree/Big_Data/Course_project_Crop_yield_prediction.md

-# Prediction of yields and Futures price of crops in Europe using climate data
+# Prediction of yields and Futures price of crops in Europe using various data sources

 Team MiECa:
 - Mikhail Sarafanov